joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/27/books/review-last-days-roger-federer-geoff-dyer.html?searchResultPosition=7

 **China Continues to Fall Short of Promises to Protect Intellectual Property, U.S. Says**\
-`American officials said that they were continuing to monitor China’s progress in meeting the terms of the 2020 trade deal, but that intellectual property owners had continued to express concerns`\
+`American officials said that they were monitoring China’s progress in meeting the terms of a 2020 trade deal, but that intellectual property owners had expressed concerns.`\
 https://nytimes.com/2022/04/27/business/economy/china-trade-intellectual-property.html?searchResultPosition=8

 **Russia Uses Cyberattacks in Ukraine to Support Military Strikes, Report Finds**\